basemEk/reactjs-todo-app/README.md

 ## Areas of Freedom

 - [ ] Its up to you on how the design would look like as long as the Codeminos employee and your future colleague can use it
-- [ ] You can use any authentication system as long as it provide a token on user login
 - [ ] No need to implement the token refresh system

 ## Ways of Working